 Well, that mainly depends on your background and what type of business you have.
 So with that in mind, let’s take a look at who should be opening European accounts online in the next section…

 Some are EU citizens or residents, while others aren’t.
-Some have EU registered companies, while others have foreign companies.
+Some have EU-registered companies, while others have foreign companies.

-Here are the three groups:
+Here are the four groups:

-Included in this group are digital nomads, expats, life coaches, dropshippers, Amazon FBA sellers, online business gurus, subscription businesses, software developers, freelancers, and startups.
+Included in this group are digital nomads, expats, life coaches, drop shippers, Amazon FBA sellers, online business gurus, subscription businesses, software developers, freelancers, and startups.

 This group includes non-EU companies, offshore companies, investment funds, small fund managers, traders, high-risk businesses, and businesses with no ties to any EU country.